Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Acknowledgements

 \section{Acknowledgements}

-The authors thank Issa J. Dahabreh, Michael G. Hudgens, Joseph J. Eron, Eric S. Daar, Michael J. Mugavero and Paul E. Sax for comments.
-These findings are presented on behalf of the Women's Interagency HIV Study (WIHS), the Center for AIDS Research (CFAR) Network of Integrated Clinical Trials (CNICS), and the AIDS Clinical Trials Group (ACTG).
+The authors thank the Editor, Associate Editor and the anonymous reviewer for their helpful comments, which greatly improve the exposition of this work.
+The authors also thank Issa J. Dahabreh, Michael G. Hudgens, Joseph J. Eron, Eric S. Daar, Michael J. Mugavero and Paul E. Sax for comments, and thank Can Meng for computational assistance with the simulation studies.
+Research reported in this publication was supported by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health (NIH) under Award Number UM1 AI068634, UM1 AI068636 and UM1 AI106701.
+These findings are also presented on behalf of the Women's Interagency HIV Study (WIHS), the Center for AIDS Research (CFAR) Network of Integrated Clinical Trials (CNICS), and the AIDS Clinical Trials Group (ACTG).
 We would like to thank all of the WIHS, CNICS, and ACTG investigators, data management teams, and participants who contributed to this project.
 Funding for this study was provided by National Institutes of Health (NIH) grants U01AI042590, U01AI069918, 5-U01AI103390-02 (WIHS), R24AI067039 (CNICS), and P30AI50410 (UNC CFAR).
-Li is partially supported by CTSA Grant Number UL1 TR000142 from the National Center for Advancing Translational Science (NCATS), a component of NIH.
 Buchanan is partially supported by the Avenir Award Number 1DP2DA046856-01 from the National Institute on Drug Abuse of the NIH.
-The views and opinions of authors expressed in this manuscript do not necessarily state or reflect those of the NIH.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.